exegesis-js/exegesis/docs/Options.md

 ## mimeTypeParsers

-An objet where keys are either mime types or mime type wildcards (e.g. 'text/\*'), and values are parsers.
+An object where keys are either mime types or mime type wildcards (e.g. 'text/\*'), and values are parsers.

-This option is used to control how Exegesis parses message bodies and certain parameters.
+This option is used to control how Exegesis [parses message bodies and certain parameters](./OAS3%20Parameter%20Parsing.md).
 By default, parsers are provided for 'text/\*' and 'application/json'; however you can override either of these.

 OpenAPI 3.x defines special handling for 'application/x-www-form-urlencoded',